soplox-x/UMN-Discover/google_oauth_setup.md

-# Google OAuth Setup Guide for UMN Discover
+# Google OAuth Setup Guide for UDiscover

-This guide will walk you through setting up Google OAuth authentication for the UMN Discover application.
+This guide will walk you through setting up Google OAuth authentication for the UDiscover application.

 ## Quick Setup Steps